 (See several recipes above as well.)

-Combine one and one quarter cup flour, one tablespoon sugar, one and a half teaspoons baking powder, one quarter teaspoon salt, one egg, one and one quarter cup milk, two tablespoons butter (melted).
-Heat butter in pan on medium high heat.
+Combine one cup flour, one tablespoon sugar, one and a half teaspoons baking powder, one quarter teaspoon salt, one egg, one cup milk, two tablespoons butter (melted).
+Heat additional butter in pan on medium high heat.
 Add batter (desired size/amount of pancakes).
 Add any desired mix ins (blueberries, chocolate chips, etc.) Cook until light brown on bottom, just barely bubbling on top.
 Flip.
 Cook another minute or two until light brown on bottom.
 Serve with syrup, butter, or whatever is desired.
-Makes approximately pancakes for three.
+Makes approximately pancakes for two or three.
 (For pancake bites: preheat oven 375*F. Pour pancake batter into greased or lined mini muffin pan.
 Bake about ten minutes.)

 Combine one and a half cup oats, half cup peanut butter (or desired nut butter), two tablespoons hemp or flax or chia seeds (more oats will also do), one third cup honey or maple syrup, half cup chocolate chips (or other mix ins).
 Combine, shape into balls, refrigerate in sealed container.